isomerpages/govtech-corp/media/technews/_posts/2020-10-22-post-Losing your educational certificates is now a thing of the past.md

   verification!
 variant: tiptap
 ---
-<h3>Have you ever searched high and low for your certificate, Diploma, or University degree, only to find out that your mom ‘Marie Kondo-ed’ your room and misplaced that precious scroll?
+<p>Have you ever searched high and low for your certificate, Diploma, or
+University degree, only to find out that your mom ‘Marie Kondo-ed’ your room and misplaced that precious scroll?
 We get you!
-For us, 80s and 90s kids, the case of missing certifications is a real thing.</h3>
+For us, 80s and 90s kids, the case of missing certifications is a real thing.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="OpenCerts: An easy way to check and verify your certificates" src="/images/technews/Losing_your_educational_certificates_is_now_a_thing_of_the_past_.png">
 </div>